adclz/vif/packages/docs/docs/en/concept/core.md

 ## Safety

-Since we working are with javascript, you might be wondering how vif handles low level types and makes sure operations are valid.
+Since we are working with javascript, you might be wondering how vif handles low level types and makes sure operations are valid.

 For basics cases, TypeScript type system is enough.

-For example you can't assign a number to a Boolean.
+For example, you can't assign a number to a Boolean.

 ```ts twoslash
 // @errors: 2345